jpritikin/coach/content/docs/me/meditation/sahasrara.md

 and left hand whenever you feel fatigue.

 How you attend to these maneuvers is of critical importance.
-Feel into the finger tips of your right hand and the current sahasrara area.
+Feel into the fingertips of your right hand and the current sahasrara area.
 Moreover, try to feel into the gap between these two parts of your body.